COURSES FOR SCHOOL LEAVERS

 LATEST NEWS

-This curriculum trip forms part of the Health & Social Care Careers Excellence Hub.
+This hands-on workshop forms part of the Photography and Fashion Careers Excellence Hub.
 Weston College's Career Excellence Hubs are designed to be the launching pad for our learners' careers.
 In a world where connections and relevant skills matter more than ever, these hubs offer a holistic approach that prepares learners to thrive in their chosen industries.
 With the support of these hubs, our learners are well-equipped to make a significant impact in their professional journeys.

 If you are passionate about education and are looking for an opportunity to join the staff team at a leading college, then look at the latest job vacancies available at Weston College here.
 You can find all the latest job opportunities that Weston College has to offer, with a commitment to providing quality education for learners and a focus on continuous professional development for staff, Weston College is an excellent place to work and grow in your career.